 In Ghana, the weaknesses in supervision, a lack of coordination and poor institutional linkages, the absence of clear policies and guidelines for the operation of Specialised Deposit Taking Institutions (SDIs) led to the unfortunate proliferation of SDIs.
 The blatant disregard for ethic management of SDIs are all the consequences of the absence of effective supervision and regulatory measures.
 AFC undertook the diagnostic study of the current challenges, lessons learned, and provided recommendations for the strengthening of the sector in order to enhance the regulatory and supervisory framework for SDIs, to promote consolidation and reduce regulatory arbitrage.

-AFC has implemented further projects on financial sector supervision and regulation in Ghana, Nigeria, Tunisia, Jordan, Tajikistan, Ukraine, Vietnam, Thailand, and Lao PDR.
+AFC has implemented further projects on financial sector supervision and regulation in Nigeria, Ghana, Uganda, Tunisia, Jordan, Tajikistan, Kyrgyzstan, Ukraine, Vietnam, Thailand, and Lao PDR.